-Our nonperforming assets have decreased from December 31, 2022, and have remained at acceptable levels.
+Our nonperforming assets have decreased from December 31, 2022, and remained at acceptable levels.
 Total nonperforming loans as a percentage of total loans were well within our established risk management parameters.

 The increase in non-accrual loans was primarily due to certain real estate and production and intermediate-term loans that moved to non-accrual status during the first quarter of 2023.
-Non-accrual loans remained at an acceptable level at June 30, 2023, and December 31, 2022.
+Non-accrual loans remained at an acceptable level at September 30, 2023, and December 31, 2022.

-The decrease in accruing loans 90 days or more past due and the decrease in total delinquencies as a percentage of total loans was primarily due to the collection of a delinquent USDA guaranteed loan.
-The collection on the account had been delayed at the request of the USDA.
+The decrease in accruing loans 90 days or more past due was primarily due to the collection of delinquent USDA guaranteed loans.
 The remaining USDA guaranteed assets are well secured and full payment is expected.
 Our accounting policy requires loans past due 90 days or more to be transferred into non-accrual status unless adequately secured and a plan is in place to collect past due amounts.
-Based on our analysis, accruing loans 90 days or more past due were eligible to remain in accruing status.
+Based on our analysis, accruing loans 90 days or more past due were eliqible to remain in accruing status.